oasis-open/openc2-jadn-software/Data/OSCAL/README.md

 ## Recommendations

+1. Investigate organizing Metaschema into "Framework" and "Data Model" layers as described in [ADM](AbstractDataModel.md).
-1. Assign a referencable name (e.g., "Catalog") to each defined Metaschema type, uniform in format and within a single identifier set.
+2. Assign a referencable name (e.g., "Catalog") to each defined Metaschema type, uniform in format and within a single identifier set.
 This would allow fields to uniformly reference both flags and assemblies by name.
-2. Adopt naming conventions for assembly/flag names (e.g. PascalCase, Train-Case) and field names (e.g., camelCase, snake_case) for each specific Information Model (e.g. OSCAL)
+3. Adopt naming conventions for assembly/flag names (e.g. PascalCase, Train-Case) and field names (e.g., camelCase, snake_case) for each specific Information Model (e.g. OSCAL)

 ## References